GoobyFRS/bluebotpc-web/pages/legal/legal.md

 **On-Site Support Statement:** Customers are responsible for maintaining a safe working environment for BBPC Technicians.
 Technicians may refuse service due to safety concerns.
 Our Technicians may wear a face-covering/mask upon request.
 Billable hours start once our Technician arrives at your address.

 **Final Amendment:** We have Industry experience, certifications, and education.
 We will make the best judgement call on a case by case basis.
 All problems and concerns can be resolved by communicating with Matt.

+## Custom PC Build Warranty

+Full-Build computers are backed by a 1-Year warranty.
+Guaranteed to be free of hardware and assembly defects.
+We will replace failed components with equal/equally-priced components at no cost to you.
+This is void if the PC is used for Crypto-mining or if there is evidence of water/liquid damage.
+Leaks from a BlueBotPC installed Water AIO loop are covered under most circumstances.
+Contact Matt directly for warranty support.